alex289/git-commit-stats/README.md

 ### Acknowledgments

-- git-commit-stats utilizes Git2 for interacting with Git repositories.
+- Git2 for interacting with Git repositories.
-- git-commit-stats utilizes Clap for command-line argument parsing.
+- Clap for command-line argument parsing.
-- git-commit-stats utilizes Regex for parsing commit messages.
+- Regex for parsing commit messages.
-- git-commit-stats utilizes itertools for efficient iteration.
+- Itertools for efficient iteration.
+- Chrono for date and time parsing.